 The center wavelength of a BOA can be readily tailored for specific applications.
 It is quite common to adjust the BOA wavelength spectrum to match the specific laser source.
 Please contact us if you have custom wavelength requirements for pilot-projects or OEM applications.

-As seen in the schematic to the right, the input and output of the amplifier is coupled to the reliable ridge waveguide on the optical amplifier chip.
-The device is contained in a standard 14-pin butterfly package, with with either SMF or PMF pigtails that are terminated with FC/APC connectors.
-The BOA1137P utilizes polarization-maintaining PM980 fiber with the connector key aligned to the slow axis, while the BOA1137S uses non-polarization-maintaining HI1060 fiber.
-An integrated thermistor allows these BOAs to be temperature controlled, thus stabilizing the gain and the spectrum.
+As seen in the schematic to the right, the input and output of the amplifier are coupled to the active layer of the ridge waveguide on the optical amplifier chip.
+The device is contained in a standard 14-pin butterfly package, with either single mode or polarization-maintaining fiber pigtails that are terminated with FC/APC connectors.
+The BOA1137P and BOA1050P use polarization-maintaining PM980-XP fiber with the connector key aligned to the slow axis, while the BOA1137S and BOA1050S use non-polarization-maintaining HI1060 fiber.
+An integrated thermoelectric cooler (TEC) and thermistor allows these BOAs to be temperature controlled, thus stabilizing the gain and the spectrum.

 Semiconductor Optical Amplifiers (SOAs and BOAs) are similar in design to Fabry-Perot Laser Diodes.
 The difference being that Fabry-Perot laser diodes have reflective coatings on both end faces of the semiconductor chip.
 The optical feedback from the end faces establishes a cavity in which lasing can occur.
 SOAs and BOAs have an anti-reflection (AR) coating on both end faces of the semiconductor chip.
 The AR coatings limit the optical feedback into the chip so that lasing does not occur.